Best CD players and transports Buying Guide: Welcome to What Hi-Fi?'s round-up of the best CD players and transports you can buy in 2019.

-Whether you want your disc-spinner to function purely as a transport, as a disc-player/streamer or as a multi-format do-it-all, there's a machine here to suit.
+Whether you want your disc-spinner to function purely as a transport, as a disc-player/streamer or as a multi-format do-it-all with a built-in DAC, there's a machine here to suit.

 The humble CD player still offers high-quality audio that trumps a lot of the streaming services out there right now.
 Also there's something special about loading at CD before the show begins, right?